-4 Advanced AdWords Audience Targeting Tactics
+4 Smart Tactics For Advanced Google Ads Audience Targeting

 I strongly recommend this tactic if you feel like you have exhausted current demand on Google search in your industry, as it allows you to effectively create search demand by reaching new users and promoting consideration of your product or service.

+You can also utilize this same strategy using Microsoft Ads to maximize your reach.

-3. Utilizing Custom Affinity Audiences
+3. Using Custom Affinity Audiences

-Google launched custom affinity audiences to give advertisers granular control over audience targeting options on the display network.
+Google launched custom affinity audiences to give advertisers more granular control over audience targeting options on the display network.

-This tackles the issue with regular Google AdWords affinity audiences in that there isn’t a predefined affinity audience suitable for every business.
+This tackles the issue with regular Google Ads affinity audiences in that there isn’t a predefined affinity audience suitable for every business.

-Custom affinity audience targeting can be set-up by navigating to a Display campaign in AdWords, clicking Targeting > Interests & Remarketing > Custom Affinity Audiences > New Custom Affinity Audience.
+Custom affinity audience targeting can be set up by navigating to a Display campaign in Google Ads, clicking Targeting > Audience Segments > Your Custom Audience Segments > New Custom Audience.

 Here you can create your own specific audience using free form interests entered as keywords and/or using URLs as a proxy for interest bundles:

-In this example, the custom affinity targeting has built an audience of “Garden Enthusiasts” using interests (keywords entered) and URL targeting:
+In this example, the custom affinity targeting has built an audience of “Garden Enthusiasts” using interests (keywords entered) and URL targeting.

+You’re able to get real-time demographic insights as you’re building the audience.
+This can help drive further granularity to ensure you’re targeting the right people.

 While custom affinity audience targeting allows for more control on the GDN, I think it’s best used for brand building.